godotengine/godot-docs/classes/class_area2d.rst

 - :ref:`bool<class_bool>`  **is_monitorable**  **(** **)** const

-Set whether this area can be detected by other, monitoring, areas.
+Return whether this area can be detected by other, monitoring, areas.

 .. _class_Area2D_get_overlapping_bodies: